-All children have equal rights to be protected from harm and abuse.

-Everyone has a responsibility to support the protection of children.

-All schools have a duty of care to children enrolled in the school and those who are affected by the operations of the school.

-All actions on child protection are taken with consideration for the best interests of the child, which are paramount.
+- 1. All children have equal rights to be protected from harm and abuse. - 2.
+Everyone has a responsibility to support the protection of children. - 3.
+All schools have a duty of care to children enrolled in the school and those who are affected by the operations of the school. - 4.
+All actions on protection are taken with consideration for the best interests of the child, which are paramount.

-BSME aims to apply UK standards of safeguarding and child protection in order to create and maintain the safest possible environment for children to:
+BSME aims to apply the same or more robust standards of safeguarding and child protection as those required of schools in England in order to create and maintain the safest possible environment for children to:

-- Participate in BSME coordinated events and activities, like inter-school competitions, volunteering or presenting at the Annual Conference - Attend BSME member accredited schools
+- attend BSME member schools - participate in BSME coordinated events and activities, like inter-school competitions, or presenting at the Annual Conference